mySimonID/TodoListServer/README.md

 # ToDoListServer

-keywords nodejs, express, REST, Mongodb

-ToDoListServer is written using nodejs to manage a todo list held in an online Mongodb using REST.
+ToDoListServer provides a REST API, written using nodejs to manage a simple todo list held in an online Mongodb.
 The server has been created to provide a consistent database backend to other UI projects that I have developed.

-## Database Set-up

-The project depends on the create of a online Mongodb using https://cloud.mongodb.com.
-Setting up an initial mongodb is free to get you started.
-Once you have the mongodb set-up, then change the file db/DBConfig.js in this repository to your connect string.

-## Oveview
+## Overview

 The server provides a REST interface to manage the database a follows: